nihalsharma23/wising-web-app/README.md

-  # Wealth Intelligence Dashboard
+  # Wealth Intelligence Application - Wising (beta)
+  is currently taking beta sign ups.

-  This is a code bundle for Wealth Intelligence Dashboard.
-The original project is available at https://www.figma.com/design/6aeOL0BDdqvPYaVoZUqNC5/Wealth-Intelligence-Dashboard.
+  The original project is available at https://wising.pro

   ## Running the code

   Run `npm i` to install the dependencies.

   Run `npm run dev` to start the development server.

+  WISING © 2026 — Wising Intelligence Private Limited